Deformation from zinc to zirconium: Experimental results

 \section{Experimental results}

 The experimental results reported here are products of the first and second SEASTAR campaigns~\cite{doornenbal_rapr_2015,doornenbal_rapr_2016}.
-Central to these experiments were the DALI2+ $\gamma$-ray spectrometer~\cite{takeuchi_nima_2014} and the MINOS device~\cite{obertelli_epja_2014}.
+The SEASTAR (Shell Evolution And Search for Two-plus energies At RIBF) project aimed at a systematic study for $2^+$ states in the wide range of the neutron-rich nuclei accessible with the RIBF's high-intensity beams.
+Central to these experiments were the DALI2+ $\gamma$-ray spectrometer~\cite{takeuchi_nima_2014} and the MINOS (MagIc Numbers Off Stability) device~\cite{obertelli_epja_2014}.
 MINOS comprised for both campaigns a 100-mm-long liquid-hydrogen target surrounded by a TPC to track protons originating from the target material and those knocked out from incoming beams.
-The 186 NaI(Tl) crystals of DALI2 surrounded MINOS in a geometry that optimised efficiency as well as reducing the opening angle subtended to the target of MINOS to reduce Doppler broadening effects.
+The 186 NaI(Tl) crystals of DALI2 (Detector Array for Low Intensity radiation) surrounded MINOS in a geometry that optimised efficiency as well as reducing the opening angle subtended to the target of MINOS to reduce Doppler broadening effects.
 The MINOS-DALI2 ensemble were situated between the BigRIPS and ZeroDegree spectrometers~\cite{kubo_ptep_2012} which identified incoming and outgoing beams, respectively.

-In addition to the in-beam $\gamma$-ray spectroscopy apparatus described above, decay spectroscopy was conducted at the final focal plane of the ZeroDegree spectrometer with the EURICA configuration~\cite{soderstrom_nimb_2013}.
+In addition to the in-beam $\gamma$-ray spectroscopy apparatus described above, decay spectroscopy was conducted at the final focal plane of the ZeroDegree spectrometer with the EURICA (Euroball-RIKEN Cluster Array) configuration~\cite{soderstrom_nimb_2013}.
 This array, comprising 12 clusters of seven tapered, hexagonal high-purity germanium crystals surrounded a passive beam stopper was able to tag on isomeric decays of stopped nuclei.
 This capability allowed for investigation of states populating isomeric states, as discussed later.

 The results will be discussed in terms of isotopic chains in order of increasing proton number, that is from Zn to Zr, or going from the $Z=28$ closure towards the proton mid-shell.
+Figure~\ref{fig:chart} summarises the measurements discussed in this article.
+It highlights the broad region probed in the SEASTAR campaign, from the Zn isotopes close to the $Z=28$ and $N=50$ shell closures, to the doubly mid-shell Zr region.